10 Tips for Photographing Darker Skin Tones

 TEN TIPS FOR SHOOTING DARKER SKIN TONES

 2. Be conscious of undertones.
-Darker skin has undertones, just like lighter ones do.
+Darker skin has undertones, just like lighter skin does.
 As you choose environments for portraiture, look for complementary colors that work well with the undertones for a soothing portrait, or contrasting or clashing ones for a more provocative look.

 For example: I leaned into Jihaari’s skin’s orange undertones by placing him in compositional opposition to a sign with similar colors (left photo).
 And you can see how the subtle inclusion of red in the setting of the photo on the right goes smoothly with Kelechi’s undertones.